BrandXX/brandxx.github.io/README.md

 ## Recent Updates

+- Implemented consistent image naming convention across all pages
+- Added new section images to the Company page (Core Values, Why Choose TechSoft)
+- Added new section images to the Home page (Why TechSoft, Results That Matter)
+- Fixed email address overflow issue on the contact page
+- Created comprehensive documentation in README files for main repo, CSS, and JavaScript
+- Set up local development workflow with Python HTTP server on port 8181
 - Added wide card layout to all pages for consistent design
 - Created resume and cover letter pages with navigation between them
 - Added PDF download placeholders for future document links